microprediction/monteprediction/TFRO.md

 If you are good enough, you won't need one.
 I'm helping construct a place where you can lodge models and they will make you money forever.

 - I created [www.monteprediction.com](https://www.monteprediction.com/) as a way for people to prove themselves.
 - I also suggest [www.cruchdao.com](https://www.crunchdao.com) because unlike Kaggle it is also being hooked into legit ongoing scalable financial problems.
 See for example the [causality contest trailer](https://www.youtube.com/watch?v=AVBE5HLDUIw).
+- UPDATE: I've joined forces with Crunch!
+[Annoucement](https://www.linkedin.com/posts/petercotton_artificialintelligence-ai-forex-activity-7237212886308122624-bZLA?utm_source=share&utm_medium=member_desktop)

 That said: